-For Component 1 activities, decisions will be made by the MoH in coordination with the Institute and Centers of Public Health and other institutions involved in COVID-related activities.
-For Component 2 activities, decisions will be made by the MLSP and the Employment Agency in coordination with their local offices (Centers for Social Work and Employment Agency offices).
+For Component 2 activities, decisions will be made by the MoH/MLSP and the Employment Agency in coordination with their local offices (Centers for Social Work and Employment Agency offices).

 The PMU will report to the MoH and MLSP and will be responsible for day-to-day project implementation, overall project coordination, monitoring activities, safeguards and fiduciary functions, and reporting.
 The PMU will be responsible for Monitoring and Evaluation Arrangements, overseeing progress related to project activities, outcomes, and results.
 Through the PMU, the MoH will be responsible for (a) collecting and consolidating all data related to the suite of indicators; (b) evaluating results; (c) providing the relevant performance information to the appropriate Deputy Ministers; and (d) reporting results to the World Bank immediately before each semiannual implementation support visit.
 Each MoH department engaged in project activities and the PMU will perform their project-related functions in accordance with the POM.
 Each such MoH department will also appoint a focal point to ensure timely provision of project monitoring data.
 Through the PMU, the MLSP will be responsible for data collection and for monitoring the social protection data and activities supported by the project.